ARM-software/arm-trusted-firmware/docs/design/trusted-board-boot.rst

 -  A Root of Trust Public Key (ROTPK), or a hash of it.

-   On Arm development platforms, a SHA-256 hash of the ROTPK is stored in the trusted root-key storage registers.
+   On Arm development platforms, a hash of the ROTPK (hash algorithm selected by the ``HASH_ALG`` build option, with sha256 as default) is stored in the trusted root-key storage registers.
 Alternatively, a development ROTPK might be used and its hash embedded into the BL1 and BL2 images (only for development purposes).